 Residents' needs were assessed at the time of their admission to the home.
 Following this initial assessment care plans were developed to direct staff on how to meet residents' needs and included any advice or recommendations made by other health professionals.
+Residents' care records were held confidentially.

-Where a resident was assessed as being at risk of falls, measures to reduce this risk had been put in place however examination of care documentation for residents who had experienced a fall did not consistently have an updated falls risk assessment or a falls care plan in place.
-This was discussed with the Manager and an area for improvement was identified.
+Where a resident was assessed as being at risk of falls, measures to reduce this risk had been put in place.

+A review of two residents care records who required close observation evidenced that these checks lacked time specific detail and were not in accordance to their assessed needs as detailed within their care plan.
+This was discussed with the management team and this area for improvement was stated for a second time.

 Daily records were kept of how each resident spent their day and the care and support provided by staff.
+The outcome of visits from any healthcare professional was recorded.

 Good nutrition and a positive dining experience are important to the health and social wellbeing of residents.
 There was choice of meals offered, the food was attractively presented and smelled appetising, and portions were generous.
 There was a variety of drinks available.
-Patients commented positively about the quality of meals provided and the choice of meals.
+Residents commented positively about the quality of meals provided and the choice of meals.
 Staff advised that they were made aware of residents' nutritional needs.